yash021/Big-mart-sales-data-prediction/README.md

 # Big-mart-sales-data-prediction

+I have done data exploration, data cleaning , feature engineeering of dataset and then I have done model building of dataset and predicted the sales data of test dataset.

-Here you will find dataset of Big Mart sales and code of data preprocessing and model building which is used to predict the sales of test dataset.
+In this repository you will find train dataset and test dataset of big mart sales data.
+You will also find modified dataset of both which are preprocessed(cleaned and ready to use for model building) dataset.

+You will also find code of data preprocessing and model building.

+You will also find test data predicted sales file also which I have predicted using Linear Regression model.